StackStorm/st2docs/docs/source/datastore.rst

 access to database via network daemons only and not allow physical access to the box (or run databases on different boxes as st2).
 Note that several layers of security needs to be in place that is beyond the scope of this document.
-While we can help people with deployment questions on stackstorm slack community, please follow your own best security practices guide.
+While we can help people with deployment questions on StackStorm Slack community, please follow your own best security practices guide.